 Signs have been installed at the Ohio River Boat Launch facility to deter people from parking on the entry road and on the boat launch itself.
 Fishing is allowed at the Boat Launch but anglers are asked to fish from the river bank and not from the boat launch ramp or dock since those areas are provided for the loading and unloading of boats.

-For fishing tournaments, please contact the Parks and Recreation Department at 270-444-8508 for a Special Event Permit.
+For fishing tournaments, contact the Customer Experience Department at 270-444-8800 for a Special Event Permit.

 The ribbon cutting ceremony for the Ohio River Boat Launch located at North 6th and Burnett Streets was held October 22, 2014.
 A bald eagle flew over the ceremony at the beginning, very impressive coincidence.
 Mayor Gayle Kaler, Commissioner Sandra Wilson, Commissioner Allan Rhodes, Commissioner Carol Gault, City Manager Jeff Pederson, Parks and Recreation Director Mark Thompson, and City Engineer-Public Works Director Rick Murphy spoke at the event.
 The Paducah Tilghman JROTC Color Guard led off the ceremony.